Anku5hk/Programmers_guide_to_Python/book.md

 ## Membership Operators
 in,not in
 ```
-* **Expressions**: Are a part of statement (as in expression statement), a expression is something that returns value/sequence by doing some operation (arithmetic/conditional/lambda function).
+* **Expressions**: A expression is something that is evaluated by the interpreter value/sequence by doing some operation(arithmetic/conditional/lambda function).
+They are a part of statements(as in expression statement).
 ```Python
 # some examples
 "Yes"+"this"